Lissy93/nfu/README.md

 - Get the Code: `git clone https://github.com/Lissy93/nfu.git` then `cd nfu`
 - Grab the dependencies `flutter pub get`
 - To keep the source code synced, you can `flutter packages pub run build_runner watch`
-- Easiest way to build and develop is with Android Studio.
-But you can of course use your favourite editor along with the Flutter CLI
+- Then use Android Studio or your favourite editor along with the Flutter CLI to develop

-It's using the Flutter SDK,  and supports versions between 2.1.0  and 3.0.0.
 For more info, check out the [Flutter docs](https://flutter.dev/docs), which are actually pretty awesome.